Exp8bits/PwnTheBugs/API.md

   * Test different HTTP methods (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`)
   * Replace numeric IDs with UUIDs or vice versa
   * Remove or modify authorization-related headers
-  * Replay requests with another user’s identifiers
+  * Replay requests with another user's identifiers
-  * Test rate limits and permission boundaries
+  * Test rate-limits and permission boundaries
   * Compare responses between authenticated and unauthenticated requests
-- If it's a `JWT`, you can decode/analyze it using: **JWT.io**
-- To inspect things like:
+- If it's a `JWT`, you can decode/analyze it using: **JWT.io** to inspect things like:
   - Expiration
   - User ID
   - Roles